Chapter 1: The hiring process: how to hire staff

 When you are writing the job description, make sure to include everyone.
 Make sure you choose your words carefully so that you don’t run the risk of offending someone or breaking any laws about diversity or equality.
 Consider the accessibility of facilities for those with various health problems and/or disabilities.
 Think about methods to provide accommodations for persons who are caring for a kid, an ill or elderly family member, or another person in a situation that is analogous to their own.

 Visit the page on equal opportunity and diversity at business.gov.au for additional details, as well as the page on preventing discrimination in recruiting located at the Australian Human Rights Commission’s website.

 Ten ideas to promote your job description

 It’s time to let everyone know about your fantastic job description now that you’ve finished writing it.
 Spread the word by utilising one of the following strategies:

 - Your website

-Post the full job description on your website in a place that’s logical and easy to find.
+You should publish the complete job description on your website in a location that is intuitive and simple to locate.

 - Referrals from existing employees, business partners, or clients